maxnowack/signaldb/docs/getting-started.md

 console.log(cursor.fetch()) // returns an array with all documents in the collection
 ```

 You've finished the Getting Started Guide!
 The next steps are getting reactivity to work.
-Check out the [reactivity documentation](/reactivity/) to learn how to do this.
+Check out the [core concepts about reactivity](/core-concepts#signals-and-reactivity-adapters) to learn how to do this.